 Dead Cat Policy HW is posted on Tuesday and due the following Tuesday at 11:00AM (before class).
 But everyone gets an extension to Thursday at 11:00AM.
 Do not think the real deadline is Thursday.
 I have already given you an extension to Thursday hence I am not going to give you another one.
-I use the phrase Morally due Tuesday Feb 4 11:00AM to indicate that you have an automatic no-penalty extension to Thursday Feb61, BUT DO NOT ABUSE THAT PRIVILEGE!
+I use the phrase Morally due Tuesday Feb 4 11:00AM to indicate that you have an automatic no-penalty extension to Thursday Feb 6, 11:00AM.
+BUT DO NOT ABUSE THAT PRIVILEGE!

 - 2. Midterm The midterm will be on April 1 at 11:00AM-12:15PM in class.
 You may bring a sheet of notes to the exam with anything on it. - 3.
 Final The final is TO BE ANNOUNCED.
 It will be in our classroom.
 You may bring a sheet of notes to the exam with anything on it. - 4.
-One Mandatory Programming Projects This will be MORALLY DUE March 11 (SEE dead-cat policy for what MORALLY DUE means). - 5.
+Some SHORT Programming Projects I do not know when these will be due yet. - 5.
 Optional Project After the Midterm I will give out an OPTIONAL project.
 It is MORALLY DUE May 6.